Social Media

 • The current ban doesn’t mean that government employees can’t use TikTok.
 It simply means that they can’t have TikTok on their work devices.
 Note that politicians on TikTok were actually an emerging trend during the 2022 midterm elections.

-Why a Total TikTok Ban is Unlikely
+Why a Total TikTok Ban is Still Unlikely

 Brands shouldn’t assume the worst when it comes to the future of TikTok.